pwikapanel/illustrator-panel/README.md

 ![Svija: SVG-based websites built in Adobe Illustrator][logo]

-# NOTE TO MYSELF

-the version should be the TITLE in the MANIFEST for the INSTRUCTIONS panel

 # Svija Tools 1.0.2

 This repository is *only* for development of the **user interface**.